DaRos97/MoireBands/last_lap/1_tight_binding/README.md

 Just `t1_1111` and `t6_96` are changing sign

-Can make code faster by reducing the number of k-points to consider
+Can make code faster by reducing the number of k-points to consider -> `ind_reduced` parameter The coefficient P changes with ths factor.

 The top of lower band at K is always too small.
-Need to check HSO -> Clebsch-Gordan coefficients
+And if you get close to it the orbital content at K changes to 0.

+With `ind_reduced=7` the parameter P is below 1.
+With 0.1 get nice results but a bit far in parameter space, 0.3 is too big.
+Problem is the SOC which saturates the bound every time